MicrosoftDocs/data-integration/data-integration/gateway/service-gateway-update.md

 > [!NOTE]
 > You need to install or update the gateway to the November 2025 baseline version (or later) first.

+> [!NOTE]
+> A minimum of 10 GB of available hard drive space is required to perform gateway updates.

 ## Programmatic Update (preview)

 Along with UI control, programmatic triggers allow automated or at-scale update workflows.